Still paying hyperscaler rates? Save up to 60% on your cloud costs

 • Context: Gemini leads on raw input window: 1,048,576 vs GPT-5.2’s 400k.
 If you routinely load entire repositories + long docs + logs together, Gemini is the cleanest fit.
 If you usually work with “large slices,” 400k often feels like an always-on sweet spot.

-• Cost mechanics: GPT-5.2 has the lowest standard input price in your table ($1.75) and, crucially, cached input at $0.175.
+• Cost mechanics: GPT-5.2 has the lowest standard input price in your table at $1.75 and, crucially, cached input at $0.175.
 For agent loops that reuse the same repo/context repeatedly, caching can dominate the economics.

-• Knowledge work: GPT-5.2 is higher on GDPval-AA Elo than Gemini in your table (1462 vs 1317), which matters if your workload is business writing, analysis, and decision support.
+• Knowledge work: GPT-5.2 is higher on GDPval-AA Elo than Gemini in your table, with 1462 vs 1317, which matters if your workload is business writing, analysis and decision support.

 Bottom line: For Gemini 3.1 Pro vs GPT-5.2, Gemini is the best pick when inputs are enormous or multimodal.
 GPT-5.2 is the best pick when you’re building execution-oriented agents where tool calling + big outputs + caching drive real-world throughput and cost.